 Sprinkle with Cayenne pepper.
 (According to taste-a dash can create quite a tang so add according to what you can tolerate).

-Other helpful spices are Turmeric and Cumin which both have healing properties.
+Other helpful spices are Turmeric, Cumin and Ginger which all have healing properties.

 Another variation is to add a beaten egg to the boiling broth like egg drop soup.

 If you want to make a more hearty soup, go ahead and add some cooked chicken, turkey or sauteed vegetables.
 Onions are always good for healing.

 Be sure to chew the garlic pieces when you eat the soup.